Call John C Parker's Google voice # today (860) 451-9793 to meet, eliminate the confusion, and discuss the steps to sign up.

 Note: If proof of prior employer medical coverage is unavailable, an additional 10% is added to Part B's cost for each 12 months after eligibility.

-The GEP is available for a person, who for some reason, did not apply during their IEP at 65 nor did not have a life change situation to qualify for a SEP
+The GEP is available for a person, who for some reason, did not apply during their IEP at 65 nor did not have a life change situation to qualify for an SEP

 The GEP has special rules which limit when a person can apply for Part B: